First lady: Poland

 The term pierwsza dama (literal meaning: "first lady") is used by the wife of the current president of Poland.
-The title pani prezydentowa (the presidential lady) is also commonly, though informally, used.

 Russia

 Foreign press reports have referred to the wife of the Russian president as first lady.
-The term has also been used by foreign press to refer to the wife of Alexei Navalny, Yulia Navalnaya.

-Russian first ladies have been less visible than their western counterparts due to historical reasons, as explained below.
+Russian first ladies have been less visible than their western counterparts due to historical reasons.

 Soviet Union

 It has been noted that Soviet leaders generally preferred to keep their wives and families out of the spotlight, resulting in "invisible first ladies".
 As a result, low-profile first ladies remain common in post-Soviet countries, due to the leaders of those countries having grown up during the Soviet era.

 The wife of Mikhail Gorbachev, Raisa Gorbachev, has been referred to as a Soviet first lady.

 Ukraine

 The wife of the country's president has been referred to as перша леді (persha ledi) by the country's government.
 The term "first lady" has also been used by the government in English language news releases.

-While some first ladies, like Marina Poroshenko and Olena Zelenska, have played a role in social activism, other first ladies, like Lyudmila Yanukovych, have rarely taken part in public roles.
+While some first ladies, like Maryna Poroshenko and Olena Zelenska, have played a role in social activism, other first ladies, like Lyudmila Yanukovych, have rarely taken part in public roles.